 (*This post may contain affiliate links, which means I may receive a small commission if you choose to purchase through links I provide (at no extra cost to you).
 Thank you for supporting the work I put into this site!)

-There is a very thin line between them and most of the people use them interchangeably without knowing the actual difference between them.
+There is a very thin line between them and most people use them interchangeably without knowing the actual difference between them.
 So, here I am doing to demystify both these terms i.e. Rebrand / Rebadge and Refresh for graphics cards.
 It is also important to note that they are not used with all graphics cards but only for some graphics cards and these terms are used with both Nvidia and AMD graphics cards.

 Rebrand / Rebadge Graphics Card

 Rebranding or Rebadging of graphics card means selling the same graphics card with a totally different name or branding under the impression of a newly launched product.
-For example, selling a GTX 680 graphics card with a new branding and name under GTX 770.
+For example, selling a GTX 680 graphics card with new branding and name under GTX 770.
 The new rebranded graphics card will have a different name but the same GPU chip, GPU architecture and number of Shaders / Stream Processors / Cores as the older one.
 Both rebranded and original graphics cards will have the same features and almost the same level of performance.
 The rebranded card may feature a new cooler and output ports for connectivity.

 Some Rebranded Graphics Cards from Nvidia